 - With the rapid change in technologies, it is crucial to educate employees regularly.
 But can colleges do the same and keep up with the industry?
 If so, then enterprises will use them.

 - Institutions will require close consultations with businesses prior to launching specific courses for the various IT streams.

 - Institutions will need to offer courses that are tailored to the real job world.
 Universities must partner with companies or better still, corporate trainers themselves to offer a curriculum that can make students valuable to the job market.

 As of now, structural unemployment issues are plaguing India since the skill sets required by the IT companies does not match the skill set possessed by the students.
 By working with training solutions that are in tune with the industry, institutions can open up a new revenue source via corporate learning channels.

 The Train-Hire-Deploy is the newest style of hiring skilled talent off campus today.
-Corporate companies get trained workforce that have hands-on experience in the technologies that they work with, hire them right off the campus, fresh out of the training, and such a work-force displays productivity from Day 1 at job that saves these companies huge resources.
+Enterprises get trained workforce that has hands-on experience in the technologies that they work with, hire them right off the campus, fresh out of the training, and such a work-force displays productivity from Day 1 at the job that saves these companies huge resources.
 This is why it makes all the more sense for universities to partner with tech evangelists in order to make cashable employees out of their passing out students.